 Even more impressive are the passage tombs, many of which were also discovered in the Boyne Valley.
 Passage tombs consist of a narrow passage made of giant stones leading to a covered burial chamber or series of burial chambers.
 The mounds were covered with layers of stones and sod, and were of a monumental scale.
-The mounds at Knowth are more than a hundred feet across and some of the internal chambers have roofs nearly twenty feet tall.
-Decorated stones adorn some of the inner chambers Upwards of forty people may have been buried in some of these structures.
+The mounds at Knowth are more than a hundred feet across and some of the internal chambers have roofs nearly two hundred feet tall.
+Decorated stones adorn some of the inner chambers.
+Upwards of forty people may have been buried in some of these structures.
 The site was settled for centuries after the tomb builders were gone; excavations cover many different cultures.
 The technological sophistication required to build these monuments is impressive, given their age and the relatively simple farming settlements that built them.
 As with the henges, the details of why and for whom these tombs were constructed is unknown.

 A few years before drones made it big, archeologist Tom Condit was poring through Google Earth imagery of County Louth, North of County Meath.
 Condit was shocked to discover a previously undiscovered field of barrows, or burial mounds.
 Upon ground inspection, the barrows, known as ring barrows, resemble small henges and are likely part of a larger” barrow cemetery.”
 Makes one wonder what else is hidden in the countryside.